-VPN stands for Virtual Private Network, which is a third-party program that connects to the internet on your behalf.
-So instead of your device connecting directly to the internet, the VPN adds, encrypts, or interprets data before connecting to the internet.
+VPN stands for Virtual Private Network.
+Usually, it’s a third-party program that connects to the internet on your behalf.
+So instead of connecting directly to the internet, the VPN adds, encrypts, or interprets data before your device connects to the internet.

 Does Covenant Eyes use a VPN?

 For Android™ devices and iPhones®/iPads®, we created and patented a process that works similarly to a VPN.
 We call this process our Tunneled Monitoring Service (TMS).
 This process creates an internal, secure tunnel in the background of your device that allows us to monitor your device’s activity.

 For Mac® and Windows computers, Covenant Eyes does not use a VPN or TMS.

 What’s the difference between a VPN and TMS?

 A traditional VPN allows your device to connect securely to an external source or a server.
 Our TMS runs on your device but doesn’t connect to an external source.